robmarkcole/Tiny_model_4_CD/README.md

 # Tiny_CD

+This fork is modified to run on [lightning.ai](https://lightning.ai/) - to setup the env `pip install -r requirements-lightningai.txt` and download the preformatted datasets to a new `data` folder

 This is the implementation of: TinyCD: A (Not So) Deep Learning Model For Change Detection

 :fire: :fire: :fire: TinyCD has been accepted for publication in [Neural Computing and Applications](https://link.springer.com/article/10.1007/s00521-022-08122-3) :fire: :fire: :fire: